 Well, that’s exactly what I intended to do for a dinner party my husband and I hosted a couple of weeks ago.
 Except that as I browsed through the healthy aisle of the grocery store (looking for baked rather than deep-fried veggie chips, ya know), all I could find was a little tiny bag of veggie chips filled with air that cost $6!
 So I headed back over to the produce section, picked up a few different veggies – beets, sweet potatoes, yams, Brussels sprouts, kale, and collard greens – and made my own veggie chips at home.

 Tips for Making Veggie Chips

 There are two types of veggie chips – chips made from leafy greens and chips made from root vegetables.
 They differ not only in terms of flavor, but also texture.
 Veggie chips from leafy greens are thin, crispy, and light as air.
 They still have a bit of a “green” flavor to them, but mostly they taste salty.
 Veggie chips from root vegetables are much more substantial, crunchy, and very close to regular potato chips in terms of texture.
-Their flavor is subtly sweet, but same as the leafy greens chips, they do taste salty.
+A root vegetable chip is subtly sweet, but similar to the leafy greens chips, they do taste salty.

 Ingredients for Veggie Chips from Leafy Greens

 Just about any leafy green can be turned into chips.
 Kale, spinach, chard, collard greens, beet greens, dandelion greens, you name it.
 I decided to go with kale, Brussels sprouts (the outer leaves), and collard greens.
 If you’ve never made veggie chips at home, I would recommend that you start with leafy greens because they are really easy to make.

 I like to also add some olive oil and salt.
 If you’re not a fan of oil, you can skip it.
 However, I find that the oil helps the veggie chips cook more evenly in the oven and adds a nice, rich flavor.